cables-gl/cables/doc/dev_callbacks/dev_callbacks.md

 ### onLoaded

-Gets called when the whole patch is loaded / all ops are linked / all external libraries loaded etc. You mostly don’t need this, as op-specific init-code can just be put in your op-code without a callback. `op.onLoaded` is not called when the patch has just been added to the patch, only when the patch is loaded.
+Gets called when the whole patch is loaded / all ops are linked / all external libraries loaded etc. You mostly don’t need this, as op-specific init-code can just be put in your op-code without a callback. `op.onLoaded` is **not** called when the patch has just been added to the patch, only when the patch is loaded, so it is better to use `init` (see on top).

 ```javascript
 op.onLoaded = function() {